Riders Guide

 • Their safety is a matter of personal responsibility.

-• The risk associated with cycling on public roads.
+• The risk linked to cycling on public roads.

 • Responsibility for riding within their own capabilities.

-• Following the directions and decisions of the ride leader.
+• Follow the directions and decisions of the ride leader.

 • Helmets are compulsory.

-You are expected to have a roadworthy bike and carry the tools and spares to carry out basic repairs (eg change a tube).
+• You are expected to have a roadworthy bike.
+Carry the tools and spares needed for basic repairs (eg change a tube).

 Riding in a group

 Riding in a group can be daunting but gets easier with practice.
 Riding in a group is more efficient and it is safer when in traffic.
-The following tips outline the etiquette of riding in a group, but the most important thing is to keep communicating with riders around you.
+The following tips outline the etiquette of riding in a group.
+The most important thing is to keep communicating with riders around you.

 Formation